Azure/azureml-examples/CONTRIBUTING.md

 ### Naming conventions

-Naming conventions are still under consideration.
-For notebooks under `notebooks`, the notebook filename must start with "train" or "deploy".
-Directories under `tutorials` should be two words separated by a hyphen.
-Workflows for tutorials should follow the naming convention `run-tutorial-*initials*`, where *initials* is the initials of the two words.
+Naming conventions are still in flux.
+Currently:

+* under `notebooks`, the notebook filename must start with one of ["train", "deploy", "score", "interactive", "hpo", "dprep"]
+* directories under `tutorials` should be two words separated by a hyphen
+* workflows for tutorials should follow the naming convention `run-tutorial-*initials*`, where *initials* is the initials of the two words

 ### Testing

-* `run-notebooks` runs on every push and PR to `main` and runs all notebooks under `notebooks` and `concepts`
+* `run-examples` runs on every push and PR to `main` and runs all examples under `notebooks/` and `concepts/`
-* `tutorials` must be tested at least daily, and the workflow file is manually generated
+* `tutorials` must be tested at least daily
 * `cleanup` runs daily and cleans up AML resources for the testing workspace